 Why Is my Puppy Throwing Up?

-As you can see, there are many things that can be the source of your pup vomiting.
 Your veterinarian will utilize several tools to diagnose the problem, including a history from you (what has been going on), a physical examination of your puppy, laboratory or imaging studies like x-ray or ultrasound or response to therapy.
 As part of the comprehensive physical examination, they will look in your pet’s mouth for foreign objects that may be wedged inside, such as a bone.
 They will take your pet’s temperature and likely do an abdominal examination.

-To help your veterinarian to make the diagnosis, bring a sample of the vomit to the clinic, because how the vomit looks can tell the vet a lot.
+To help your vet make the diagnosis, bring a sample of the vomit to the clinic, because how the vomit looks can tell the vet a lot.
 For example, if there is a lot of mucus in your puppy’s vomit, an inflamed intestine may be the cause.
 A puppy throwing up food that is undigested can be due to food poisoning, anxiety, eating too fast or simply overeating.
 If bright red blood is found, the stomach could be ulcerated; if the blood is brown and looks like coffee grounds, the problem may be in the intestines.
 Finally, strong digestive odors are usually observed when there is an intestinal obstruction.

 All of these can be clues contained in your puppy’s vomit.
 If it turns out to be no more than a passing incident, your veterinarian may ask you to limit the diet to clear fluids and to collect stool samples over that period as the underlying cause may be passed along in the stool.